IBM/WhitelistMasker/MaskWebServices/README.md

   2. docker load -i maskwebservices.tar
   3. docker run --publish 9080:9080 --detach --name masker maskerwebservices

+Note: you can also use the -v option to load an external properties directory into the container making it easier to change the data and load it by stopping and starting the container

 To check the logs once it is running:
   1. docker logs &lt;containerid_shown_when_started&gt;